fabiandev/ts-runtime/README.md

 ### Classes

-Classes are also transformed with support for properties, static properties, static and non-static methods, deriving from other classes, implementing interfaces, as well as method overloading, which will be covered later.
+Classes are transformed with support for properties, static properties, static and non-static methods, deriving from other classes (`extends`), implementing interfaces (`implements`), as well as method overloading.

 ```ts
 class MyClass {